Omanghan11/Face-Detection-Using-Javascript/README.md

 # Face-Detection-Using-Javascript

 This project implements real-time face detection and face recognition using JavaScript and the face-api.js library.
 It runs directly in the browser and uses the user's webcam to detect and identify faces live.
-(You need a live server via Visual Studio code to run the project since it's browser based.)
+(You need a live server via Visual Studio code to run the project since it's browser based.
+It won't work locally like opening file directly into browser)

 Features:-
 Real-time face detection